 AWARNING Inhalation of exhaust gases can result in severe personal injury or death.
-Use extreme care during installation to provide a tight exhaust system.
+Use extreme care during installation to provide a fume tight exhaust system.
 Terminate exhaust pipe away from enclosed or sheltered areas, windows, doors and vents.

-For indoor installation, the exhaust system must use sealed joint type fittings, (for example NPT fittings) to provide a tighter exhaust system.
-Use of slip type fittings (secured with a muffler clamp) may allow leakage of exhaust gases into the building.
+For indoor installation, the exhaust system must use sealed joint type fittings, (for example NPT fittings) to provide a fume tight exhaust system.
+Improper installation of slip type fittings (secured with a muffler clamp) may allow excessive leakage of exhaust gases into the building.

 AWARNING Inhalation of exhaust gases can result in severe personal injury or death.
-Use extreme care during installation to provide a tight exhaust system.
-Use NPT or equivalent type fittings for all indoor installations.
+Use extreme care during installation to provide a fume tight exhaust system.

 Use an approved thimble (Figure 4-2) where exhaust pipes pass through wall or partitions.
 Insulated wall/roof thimbles are used where exhaust pipes pass through a combustible roof or wall.
 This includes structures, such as wood framing or insulated steel decking, etc. Uninsulated wall/roof thimbles are used where exhaust pipes pass through a non-combustible wall or roof, such as concrete.
-Refer to NFPA 37, Section 6-3.
-"Stationary Combustion Engines and Gas Turbines" for accepted design practices.
+When a unit is provided with a partially installed or incomplete exhaust system, exhaust piping and chimneys shall be designed, constructed, and installed in accordance with the Standardary Combustion Engines and Gas Turbines, NFPA 37 or applicable local standards.
 Build according to the code requirements in effect at the installation site.